petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version 3.5.1 =
+* Bugfix: The columns in the admin section don't save, making certain columns disappear.

 = Version 3.5 =
 * RFC: Adds the ability for the widgets to sort the categories as set with plugin My Category Order.
 This plugin allows to order categories manually.